Disaster Recovery Guide for Jira

 1. Temporarily pause all replication to the standby database.

-2. Replicate the data from the standby database to another database that is isolated and with no communication with the main database.
+2. Replicate the data from the standby database to another database that is isolated and has no communication with the main database.

-You need to ensure that no plugin updates or index backups occur during the test:
+Ensure that no app updates or index backups occur during the test:

 1. Disable index backups.

-2. Instruct sysadmins to not perform any updates in Jira.
+2. Instruct system admins to not perform any updates in Jira.

-Note, attachments should not cause any kind of problem, healthchecks in the failover instance are going to give enough information if the folders have the write permissions.
+Attachments shouldn’t cause any problems.
+Health checks in the failover instance are going to give enough information if the folders have the write permissions.
+Learn more about health checks in Jira

 Installation folders